-We intend to sell the FMS and cleaning kit through independent distributors and manufacturer's representatives covering the vast majority of major U.S. markets.
+We intend to sell the FMS and procedure kits through various methods that may include a direct sales force, independent distributors and manufacturer's representatives covering the vast majority of major U.S. and outside U.S. markets.
+Currently our Vice-President of Sales and an independent rep are selling, and demoing the FMS for prospective customers and distributors, as well as, supporting our current customer base for kit resupply.
 Our targeted customer base will include nursing administration, operating room managers, CFOs, risk management, and infection control.
-Other professionals with an interest in the product include physicians, nurses, biomedical engineering, anesthetists, anesthesiologists, human resources, legal, administration and housekeeping.
+Other professionals with an interest in the product include physicians, nurses, biomedical engineering, anesthetists, imaging, anesthesiologists, human resources, legal, administration and housekeeping.